 Training Resources

 Jodie is an animal advocate focused on providing credible resources for people and organizations about what training methods are recommended by animal behaviorists and why they make those recommendations.
-We don’t want you to simply take our word for it.
-We always encourage people to listen to the experts!
-At Nova Love, we follow the most up-to-date, science-based guidelines which are provided by veterinarians who are board certified in behavior.

 Oftentimes, when people are looking for a dog trainer, they can be in a very vulnerable place.
 You may be frustrated or scared and thinking about returning or rehoming your pet.
 It can really impact your day-to-day life when things aren’t working out with a companion animal.
-It’s easy to get taken in by trainers and methods that sound like quick fixes.
+But at the core of successful training is TRUST—both the trust between you and your pet, and the trusting relationship you need to form with your trainer.

 Below are just a few of the informative resources we love to share with others about how to choose the right trainer and the right training method for your furry friend!